1) Exclusive Accommodation

 Our guides are among the best in the business and have a strong connection and a deep love for Bruny Island .
 We believe the sociocultural features of Bruny Island are as important as the natural features.
 As well as appreciating the diversity of flora, fauna and geology on Bruny Island, over the three days we lead guests on a journey of discovery through the history of Bruny Island from the Aboriginal people who called Bruny home; the early European explorers; the sealers, whalers and early settlers; and finally, to the people who now live and work on Bruny Island.

 6) We are one of the Great Walks of Tasmania

 The Great Walks of Tasmania includes the state’s 8 leading guided walk experiences who have reached excellence in providing guided walks.

 These walks were selected because they all give iconic, respected walking experiences and they share common values of sustainable high quality tourism that showcase Tasmania’s unique environments to our visitors.

 To gain membership into the Great Walks of Tasmania a company must reach very high benchmarks such as being an accredited tourism operator, winning tourism awards at state or national levels, use exclusive accommodation and have a solid reputation for its ethics, customer service and quality

 7) The Original Bruny Island Walk

-October 2016 marks the beginning of our 5th season operating multi-day walking tours of Bruny Island.
-Our experience on Bruny Island means we have developed close friendships that enable us to take you behind the scenes to experience Bruny Island in a way that no one else can.
+October 2017 marks the beginning of our 6th season operating multi-day walking tours of Bruny Island.
+As Bruny Island locals ourselves we have the close friendships that enable us to take you behind the scenes to experience Bruny Island in a way that no one else can.